jhhr/custom-schedule-helper/README.md

-# FSRS4Anki Helper
+# Custom Schedule Helper

-FSRS4Anki Helper is an Anki add-on that supports [FSRS4Anki](https://github.com/open-spaced-repetition/fsrs4anki) scheduler.
-It has six main features:
+Custom Schedule Helper is an Anki add-on duplicating all the functionalites of the F4SRSAnki Helper but instead a different custom scheduling setup.
+It has the same six main features:

 - **Reschedule** cards based on their entire review histories.
 - **Postpone** a selected number of due cards.